 While the country boasts a high penetration of bank accounts and the recent arrival of mobile wallets, UNCDF plans to focus on developing a culture of innovation among financial service providers, accelerating the development of innovative digital financial services (DFS), and increasing DFS usage by low- and middle-income (LMI) people.

-The innovation hub is known as Financial Innovation Lab which began in Malaysia and is funded by the MetLife Foundation through the i3 Programme.
+One of the initiatives operating out of Malaysia is the Financial Innovation Lab, which is funded by the MetLife Foundation through the i3 Programme.
 The i3 Programme works in Bangladesh, China, Malaysia, and Vietnam to leverage digital technology and offer significant insights into low- and moderate-income (LMI) people’s needs, aspirations and behaviors in order to build and deliver financial services for the mass market.
 LMI people lack access to formal financial services and hence, have to struggle to manage their limited resources and cash flows.
-The i3 Programme expects to make a direct difference to at least 400,000 underserved LMI clients across the focus markets.
-In addition, more people will derive indirect benefits, based on the interventions’ ripple effects.
+In 2021, UNCDF co-launched the publication, "Delivering Financial Health Globally: A Collection of Insights, Approaches, and Recommendations."